BookStackApp/website/readme.md

 This project holds all the data for the https://www.bookstackapp.com/

 This site is built using [Hugo](https://gohugo.io).
 Images are stored using `git-lfs`.
+The "extended" version of hugo must be used (Has support for certain features like WebP resize).

 ### Data Locations